silnrsi/langtags/doc/langtags.md

 For many macro languages, there is a representative language for that macro language.
-In many cases the macro language code is more popular than the representative langauge code.
+In many cases the macro language code is more popular than the representative language code.
 Thus, for example, in the CLDR, the macro language code is used instead of the representative language code.
 For this reason, langtags.json unifies the representative language tags into the macro language tag set rather than having a separate tag set for them, and gives the tag for